 We recommend that you seek advice from a lawyer who specialises in this area of law.
 At Armstrong Legal we offer a variety of costs agreements in these matters, including “No Win No Fee” costs agreements.

-It is these letters of administration that enables the person appointed as administrator to act as the representative of the estate.
+a grant of letters of administration enables the person appointed as administrator to act as the representative of the estate.
 Once a letter of administration is granted the administrator distributes property in the following order:

 - Spouse or de facto spouse and no children;